abersager/denglish/README.markdown

 # Denglish.keylayout

-OS X keyboard layout for German speaking developers and other power users
+macOS keyboard layout for German speaking developers and other power users

 ## Why?